-- explain the biological & sociological foundations of early childhood education - describe the developmental systems approach and role responsibilities of interdisciplinary teamsfor early education of children with disabilities - enumerate the inclusive early education pedagogical practices
+- CLO 1: explain the biological & sociological foundations of early childhood education along with the theories of development and learning. - CLO 2: describe the interdisciplinary assessments, intervention plans, and developmental systems model for the early education of children with disabilities. - CLO 3: enumerate the inclusive early childhood education pedagogical practices and the role of parents and family education.